AmrHMorsy/Ray-Tracing-Engine/README.md

 # Raytracer

-This is an advanced Raytracer application, developed in C++, that utilizes OpenMP for parallel computing to enhance performance.
+Advanced Raytracer application, developed in C++, that utilizes OpenMP for parallel computing to enhance performance.
 The project features global illumination, motion blur, depth of field, soft shadows and Phong Local Illumination.

 ![cornell_box_](https://github.com/AmrHMorsy/Raytracer-/assets/56271967/0ff224f0-9637-4f56-9a25-273a2a581e37)